DAWN: Dynamic Adversarial Watermarking of Neural Networks: Robustness of watermarking

 It is worth noting that no regularization method is effective at removing the watermark from high capacity GTSRB-RN34 and CIFAR10-RN34 models.
 The likely reason is that ResNet34 architecture has significant overcapacity for the primary task of classifying these datasets.
 Regularization cannot limit this capacity to an extent where the watermark would not be embedded.
 This means \adv needs sufficient knowledge of $F_\mathcal{V}$ to select an appropriate model architecture for $F_\mathcal{A}$.
 It must have sufficient capacity to learn the primary classification task of the victim model while preventing watermark embedding.
 In model extraction attacks, \adv has black-box access to $F_\mathcal{V}$, which forces to use $F_\mathcal{A}$ with sufficient capacity to maximize the attack success~\cite{orekondy2018knockoff}.
 In this setting, regularization is not useful to circumvent \ourname.

-Finally, while regularization can be useful, \adv needs relevant test data and ground truth to optimize the regularization parameters (e.g., decaying factor $\lambda$).
-Also, we observed in Fig.~\ref{fig:accuracy-evolution} that test accuracy is very unstable while the training loss remains constantly low when using regularization. \adv needs additional labeled test data to apply early stopping~\cite{caruana2001overfitting} of training at the optimal epoch providing maximal test accuracy.
-In all extraction attacks~\cite{orekondy2018knockoff, papernot2017practical, tramer2016stealing, juuti2019prada, correia2018copycat} the availability of relevant data is the main limitation.
+Finally, while regularization can be useful, \adv needs relevant test data and ground truth to optimize the regularization parameters (e.g., decaying factor $\lambda$). \techreport{Also, we observed in Fig.~\ref{fig:accuracy-evolution} that test accuracy is very unstable while the training loss remains constantly low when using regularization. \adv needs additional labeled test data to apply early stopping~\cite{caruana2001overfitting} of training at the optimal epoch providing maximal test accuracy.} In all extraction attacks~\cite{tramer2016stealing, juuti2019prada, orekondy2018knockoff, papernot2017practical, correia2018copycat,pal2020activethief} the availability of relevant data is the main limitation.
 All this data is typically used for training the surrogate model and none is used for test purposes, which prevents optimization of regularization parameters and early stopping.

-A third parameter that may impact watermark embedding is the distribution of watermarked inputs.
-In contrast to prior DNN watermarking solutions~\cite{merrer2017adversarial,adi2018turning,zhang2018protecting}, \ourname uses watermarked inputs from the same distribution as the training data.
-The watermark distribution cannot be controlled by \adv but we discuss its impact in Appendix~\ref{appendix:watermark-distribution}.
+\techreport{A third parameter that may impact watermark embedding is the distribution of watermarked inputs.
+In contrast to prior DNN watermarking solutions\cite{merrer2017adversarial,adi2018turning,zhang2018protecting}, \ourname uses watermarked inputs from the same distribution as the training data.
+The watermark distribution cannot be controlled by \adv.}